 1.1.5 ROC curves

 As well explained by Fawcett [7], performance of classification machine learning models is often evaluated using receiver operating characteristics (ROC) curves.
-They are graphs in which the true positive rate of a model on the y-axis is plotted against its false positive rate on the x-axis.
+They are charts in which the true positive rate of a model on the y-axis is plotted against its false positive rate on the x-axis.
 An example is shown in Figure 1.2.
-Generally, a classifier producing an ROC curve further to the northwest than the curve of another classifier, is better, because it achieves a higher true positive rate at a lower false positive cost.
+Generally, a classifier producing a ROC curve further to the northwest than the curve of another classifier, is better, because it achieves a higher true positive rate at a lower false positive cost.
 But, to be able to compare classifiers more directly and by using a single scalar value, often the area under an ROC curve is computed and used as a metric, because it represents the probability that ”the classifier will rank a randomly chosen positive instance higher than a randomly chosen negative instance” ([7], page 868).

 When dealing with the problem of rating PSMs however, there is no way of knowing the ground truth and thus precisely estimating a classifiers performance.
 Instead, the total number of PSMs that are estimated to be correct when accepting a certain q-value are plotted against that q-value [10, 8].
 The graphs shape resembles that of an ROC curve and the property that curves further to the northwest represent better classification performance is maintained, so the plot is called pseudo ROC.
 However, there are significant differences and neither the number of accepted PSMs nor the q-value are the